fabferri/az-pattern/vwan/vwan-juniper-ssr/README.md

 <br>

 ### PASTE the content of the file ssr-config.txt into the PCLI
-### by PCLI command: commit, commits the candidate config as the new running config.
+### Use the PCLI commit command to apply the candidate config as the new running config.
 <br>

 The 'commit' command causes the 128T router to validate the candidate configuration, and then replace the running